DoD Personnel Security Adjudications PS101.01

 Target Audience: Department of Defense (DoD) civilian (GS/GG 5-7 level) and military personnel assigned to the DoD Consolidated Adjudications Facility (DoD CAF) who adjudicate for eligibility for assignment to sensitive positions and/or access to collateral and Sensitive Compartmented Information (SCI) program information.
 Nominations for attendance must be made through and approved by the head or designee of the DoD CAF.

-- Clearance Requirement: Clearance eligibility is not required.
+- Clearance Requirements: Clearance eligibility is not required.

 - Attendance Requirement: Full-time attendance and participation in all sessions.